Hunt is the latest viral sensation (doesn’t he have a job to do?) | Tom Peck

 We learn right at the outset that in the last year the price of a cup of coffee has gone up from £2.50 to £3, a statement that – shorn as it was of absolutely all explanatory context – means absolutely nothing.
 The “price of a cup of coffee” means about as much as the price of a car or a pair of jeans.
 As these words exit my fingers, I am sipping on a cup of coffee that cost about 8p.
 Tomorrow morning I’ll drink one that will cost a quid.
 And the price of a cup of coffee where Jeremy Hunt is making his video, which looks very much like the subsidised canteen of HM Treasury, has definitely never been £2.50 and definitely isn’t £3 now.

 And what are the causes of this radical price increase?
-Well, just to make it easy to understand, an actual member of treasury staff (or possibly even Hunt himself) has handily drawn some fun little cartoons of all the world’s major crises on the side of ever decreasing coffee cups, so that their boss can stack them up on top of each other.
-First in went the macchiato (Covid), then Putin’s war in Ukraine (cortado) and then – the little shot of frothy milk – energy prices.
+Well, just to make it easy to understand, an actual member of Treasury staff (or possibly even Hunt himself) has handily drawn some fun little cartoons of all the world’s major crises on the side of ever-decreasing coffee cups, so that their boss can stack them up on top of each other.
+First in went the macchiato (Covid), then cortado (Putin’s war in Ukraine), and then – the little shot of frothy milk – energy prices.

 And here’s the reason, really, why you should maybe get your economic explainers from journalists rather than government ministers.

-I’ve watched the video eight times now and so I am absolutely sure that at no point does Mr Hunt reach for the 42 oz 1400 calorie triple caramel macchiato with extra whipped cream marked “LIZ TRUSS AND HER COMPLETELY UNHINGED BUDGET”.
+I’ve watched the video eight times now and so I am absolutely sure that at no point does Hunt reach for the 42oz 1400 calorie triple caramel macchiato with extra whipped cream marked “LIZ TRUSS AND HER COMPLETELY UNHINGED BUDGET”.

-That, for some reason, doesn’t make it in to HM Treasury’s Styrofoam Tower of Doom.
-Nor does he gather them all up at the end and chuck them in to a great big 30 litre coffee urn marked “Brexit”.
+That, for some reason, doesn’t make it into HM Treasury’s Styrofoam Tower of Doom.
+Nor does he gather them all up at the end and chuck them into a great big 30l coffee urn marked “Brexit”.

 At this point, things get ever more absurd.
 The main point of the film, we now learn, is for Hunt to tell us all what the government is actually doing to get inflation down.
 And so, at this point, the viewer finds him or herself expecting the chancellor to return to his big latte Duplo project and start lifting the troublesome items out again.
 Putin’s war – chuck that one out.
 Covid – dealt with, don’t worry.